-After the sword is heated, hammered and folded until the sword-maker (who is also its owner in many cases) is satisfied, it needs to be cooled.
+After the sword is heated, hammered and folded to the swordsmith’s satisfaction, it needs to be cooled.
 However, it cannot be cooled by directly submerging the blade into cold water, as that would make the surface of the blade brittle.
-On the other hand, if cooled slowly, the blade would become blunt.
+On the other hand, if it is cooled too slowly, the blade would become blunt.

-To achieve an optimal level of cooling for the sword, a thin layer of clay (actually a combination of ash, water and clay) is applied on the cutting edge of the blade to cool it down to keep it sharp and hard, while on the other edge, a thicker layer of the same clay is applied to make it sturdy and shatter-proof—essentially providing a sturdy backbone.
+To achieve an optimal level of cooling, a thin layer of clay (a combination of ash and water with the clay) is applied on the cutting edge of the blade to cool it down, keeping it sharp and hard, while on the other edge, a thicker layer of the same clay is applied to make the sword sturdy and shatter-proof—essentially providing a sturdy backbone.

-This is why Samurai blades are often seen to be slightly curved, as the two edges cool at unequal rates.
+This is why iconic Samurai blades like Katana or Taichi are generally curved, since the two edges cool at unequal rates!

 “The sword embodies the soul of the Samurai wielding it.”
 This aphorism aptly summarizes the Samurai sword.
 Katana and other Samurai swords are indeed majestic-looking weapons with all the strength that a piece of steel can provide, in addition to the patience and care of a master craftsman.
 What more could you ask from a sword of such legendary stature!